zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/index.md

 context.Database.Migrate();
 ```

 The method is helpful if you want to apply your migrations automatically at runtime.
-When your application start by example.
+When your application starts, for example.